sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

 Transmission Loss was measured using a FT817 at 5W CW.
 The first measurements were for reference and connected the FT817 directly to a MAAS RS600 power/swr-meter via a 200mm RG58 lead (with PL259 bakelite connectors).
-The ANT connection on the RS600 had a homemade dummyload connected directly via F and UHF adapters.
+The ANT connection on the RS600 had a homemade dummyload connected directly via N and UHF adapters.
 The dummy load consisted of a set of 1% 3W resistors in parallel (50 ohm).